canonical/rockcraft/docs/tutorials/pypi-package.rst

 Project Setup
 -------------

-To create a new rock project,
+To create a new Rockcraft project,

 .. code:: text